International Citizens Insurance Logo

 Scheduled Return Date: The date on which you are originally scheduled to return to the point of origin or to a different final destination.

-Term Life Insurance: An international life insurance plan that covers a person for a specified period of time (a day, week, year(s)), but not for his whole life.
+Term Life Insurance: An international life insurance plan that covers a person for a specified period of time (a day, week, year(s)), but not for their whole life.
 It only pays benefits if the person dies.

 Terrorism: Includes criminal acts, including against civilians, committed with the intent to cause death or serious bodily injury, or taking of hostages, with the purpose to provide a state of terror in the general public or in a group of persons or particular persons, intimidate a population, or compel a government or international organization to do, or to abstain from doing, an act.

-Trip Interruption: Trip interruption plans typically reimburse you for pre-paid non-refundable travel expenses if an unexpected crisis (e.g., death of a family member, sickness, airline strike, travel supplier bankruptcy, among other crises) occurs during your trip causing it to be canceled, interrupted or delayed.
+Trip Interruption: Trip interruption plans typically reimburse you for prepaid non-refundable travel expenses if an unexpected crisis (e.g., death of a family member, sickness, airline strike, travel supplier bankruptcy, among other crises) occurs during your trip, causing it to be canceled, interrupted, or delayed.

 Underwriter: (1) The company that receives the insurance premium and accepts the responsibility to cover medical costs; (2) The employee in an insurance company who decides whether or not the insurance company should assume the risk of offering the insurance to an individual or group; (3) An insurance agent.